melzle/food-product/README.md

 Food Product is an application that displays a list of food products and users can perform several actions on each existing product.
 Some of the features available are as follows:

-* Users can add new products by filling in complete product data
+* User can add new product by filling in complete product data
-* Users can view product details
+* User can view product details
-* Users can edit products
+* User can edit product
-* Users can delete products
+* User can delete product

 Additional Information